gudashashank/compass-assistant/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under Apache License.

 📝 **Note:**
 This app will remain available until my current API credits are exhausted.
 At this time, I am unable to provide an option for users to connect their own API to the app.
 I apologize for the inconvenience and appreciate your understanding.